ahnchive/SB-SAT/README.md

 - `fixation` contains the raw eye-movemenet data in csv.
 See below for more detailed description on the reported variables.

-# Variables in fixation dataset:
+# More detailed information about the fixation dataset:

 ## raw fixation dataset
 `18sat_fixfinal.csv` contains raw eyemovement measures recorded using Eyelink 1000 (1000hz sampling rate).
 This file also contains which word of the passage the current gaze is fixated on (`CURRENT_FIX_INTEREST_AREA_LABEL` column).
 We exported all eye-movement measures using SR Research Eyelink Data Viewer program.
 You can see the detailed description about each eye-movement measure in their [manual](https://www.sr-research.com/support/attachment.php?aid=663). `18sat_trialfinal.csv` contains eye-movment measures are averaged or aggreaged for each trial (each page).
 Additional details about the other variables: